-The crankshaft is mainly of the semi-built type, made from forged or cast steel throws.
-In engines with 9 cylinders or more the crankshaft is supplied in two parts.

-At the aft end, the crankshaft is provided with the collar for the thrust bearing, and the flange for the turning wheel and for the coupling bolts to an intermediate shaft.
+The crankshaft is of the semi-built type, made from forged or cast steel throws.
+At the aft end, the crankshaft is provided with the collar for the thrust bearing, a flange for fitting the gear wheel for the step-up gear to the hydraulic power supply unit if fitted on the engine, and the flange for the turning wheel and for the coupling bolts to an intermediate shaft.